douglasfelc/TechTest/README.md

 * **Socket.io**: was chosen to enable real-time, bidirectional communication between clients and servers.
 It abstracts the complexity of WebSocket and ensures compatibility with all browsers, in addition to providing fallback mechanisms in case of WebSocket connection failures.
 * **PostgreSQL (with TypeORM)**: was chosen as the main database to store user posts due to its robustness, support for transactions, and compliance with the SQL standard.
 It is a highly scalable and reliable relational database, ideal for storing structured data and performing complex queries.
 TypeORM was selected to facilitate object-relational mapping (ORM), allowing to work with the database in a more intuitive and typed way in NestJS.
 * **MongoDB (with Mongoose)**: was chosen to store audits due to its flexibility with unstructured data and horizontal scalability.
+* **OpenAPI (Swagger)**: was chosen because it is integrated with Nest.js via OpenAPI, and automatically generates API documentation from the controllers and decorators defined in the code.
+This eliminates the need to manually write documentation, ensuring that it is always up to date and aligned with changes in the code.

 # TODO list